-GNWT predictions IIT predictions Prediction # 1: Decoding analyses (A1) Cross-task generalization of decoding of ANY CATEGORY that showed decoding in the TR1 condition in ANY PREFRONTAL areas from Task irrelevant (TI) to Task relevant (TR) OR from TR to TI, during 300-500ms post-stimulus onset that showed decoding in the TR condition in ANY POSTERIOR from TI to TR (data taken from any time (A2) Decoding of ORIENTATION for ANY category in ANY PREFRONTAL area, during 300-500ms post stimulus onset (A2) Decoding of ORIENTATION, for ANY category in ANY POSTERIOR areas (data taken from any time window) (B1) NO increase in decoding accuracy1 for ANY CATEGORY that showed decoding in the TR condition when adding non-specialized frontal areas (only for task irrelevant) (data taken from any time window for posterior ROI and from 300-500ms post-stimulus onset for frontal areas) (B2) NO increase in decoding accuracy 1 of ORIENTATION for ANY category that showed decoding when adding non-specialized frontal areas (only for task irrelevant) (data taken from any time window for posterior ROI and from 300-500ms post-stimulus onset for frontal areas) A1 & A2 should be TRUE for MEG OR iEEG B1 & B2 should be TRUE for MEG OR IEEG Prediction #2: Activation and representational similarity analyses (A) Phasic ignition in ANY PREFRONTAL area at stimulus ONSET (300-500ms post onset) AND OFFSET (300-500ms post offset) in TI for ALL stimulus durations for at least ONE cetgory in at least ONE measure of activation (ERP, High gamma, alpha) (A) Content-specific sustained activation (from 300ms until the offset) in TI for ALL durations for at least ONE category in posterior cortical areas in at least ONE measure of activation (increased gamma, decreased alpha) (B) Phasic RSA during ONSET and OFFSET (300-500ms post stimulus onset/offset) in TI for 1.0 and 1.5 durations for at least ONE content (category OR orientation OR identity) in any PREFRONTAL area (B) Sustained RSA (from 300ms until the offset) in TI for 1.0 and 1.5 durations for at least ONE content (category OR orientation OR identity) in any POSTERIOR area (contingent on results of the blink control analysis) A should be TRUE for MEG OR IEEG A & B should be TRUE for MEG OR IEEG Prediction #3: Syn chronization analyses (A) Stronger synchronization between PFC and FFA for faces vs. objects during the 300-500ms time window in ANY technique 2 , AND the STIMULUS difference should be larger than the TASK difference (B) Stronger sustained (from 300ms until the offset) synchronization between (activated) V1/V2 and FFA for faces vs. objects for ALL durations in MEG/IEEG, AND the difference in the pattern of synchronization should be more consistent with the STIMULUS than with the TASK (C) Stronger synchronization between PFC and LOC for objects vs. faces during 300-500ms time window in ANY technique, AND the STIMULUS difference should be larger than the TASK difference (B) Stronger sustained (from 300ms until the offset) synchronization between (activated) V1/V2 and LOC for objects vs. faces for ALL durations in MEG/iEEG, AND the difference in the pattern of sumchronization should be more consistent with the STIMULUS than with the TASK A OR B A OR B Integration across predictions: Integration across predictions: Prediction #1 (Decoding) AND Prediction #2 (Activation) AND Prediction #2 (Activation) AND Prediction #3 (Synchronization) Prediction #2 (RSA) AND Frediction #3 (Synchronization) Prediction #3 (Synchronization)
+GNWT predictions IIT predictions Prediction # 1: Do ecoding analyses (A1) Cross-task generalization of decoding of ANY CATEGORY that showed decoding in the TR 1 condition in ANY PREFRONTAL areas from Task irrelevant (TI) to Task relevant (TR) OR from TR to TI, during 300-500ms post-stimulus onset (A1) Cross-task generalization of decoding of ANY CATEGORY that showed decoding in the TR condition in ANY POSTERIOR from TI to TR (data taken from any time window) (A2) Decoding of ORIENTATION for ANY category in ANY PREFRONTAL area, during 300-500ms post stimulus onset (A2) Decoding of ORIENTATION, for ANY category in ANY POSTERIOR areas (data taken from any time window) (B1) NO increase in decoding accuracy 1 for ANY CATEGORY that showed decoding in the TR condition when adding non-specialized frontal areas (only for task irrelevant) (data taken from any time window for posterior ROI and from 300-500ms post-stimulus onset for frontal areas) (B2) NO increase in decoding accuracy 1 of ORIENTATION for ANY category that showed decoding when adding non- specialized frontal areas (only for task irrelevant) (data taken from any time window for posterior ROI and from 300-500ms post-stimulus onset for frontal areas) A1 & A2 should be TRUE for MEG OR iEEG B1 & B2 should be TRUE for MEG OR iEEG Prediction #2: Activation and rep presentational similarity analyses (A) Phasic ignition in ANY PREFRONTAL area at stimulus ONSET (300-500ms post onset) AND OFFSET (300- 500ms post offset) in TI for ALL stimulus durations for at least ONE cetgory in at least ONE measure of activation (ERP, High gamma, alpha) (A) Content-specific sustained activation (from 300ms until the offset) in TI for ALL durations for at least ONE category in posterior cortical areas in at least ONE measure of activation (increased gamma, decreased alpha) (B) Phasic RSA during ONSET and OFFSET (300-500ms post stimulus onset/offset) in TI for 1.0 and 1.5 durations for at least ONE content (category OR orientation OR identity) in any PREFRONTAL area (B) Sustained RSA (from 300ms until the offset) in TI for 1.0 and 1.5 durations for at least ONE content (category OR orientation OR identity) in any POSTERIOR area (contingent on results of the blink control analysis) A should be TRUE for MEG OR iEEG A & B should be TRUE for MEG OR iEEG Prediction #3: Syncl hronization analyses (A) Stronger synchronization between PFC and FFA for faces vs. objects during the 300-500ms time window in ANY technique 2 , AND the STIMULUS difference should be larger than the TASK difference (A) Stronger sustained (from 300ms until the offset) synchronization between (activated) V1/V2 and FFA for faces vs. objects for ALL durations in MEG/iEEG, AND the difference in the pattern of synchronization should be more consistent with the STIMULUS than with the TASK (B) Stronger synchronization between PFC and LOC for objects vs. faces during 300-500ms time window in ANY technique, AND the STIMULUS difference should be larger than the TASK difference (B) Stronger sustained (from 300ms until the offset) synchronization between (activated) V1/V2 and LOC for objects vs. faces for ALL durations in MEG/iEEG, AND the difference in the pattern of sumchronization should be more consistent with the STIMULUS than with the TASK A OR B A OR B Integration across predictions: Integration across predictions: Prediction #1 (Decoding) AND Prediction #2 (ACTIVATION) AND Prediction #3 (Synchronization) Prediction #3 (Synchronization)